State

 screen UIModule.LoadingScreen,

-adapter AuthAdapter.login credentials is state.context
+adapter AuthAdapter.login (

 )